 The pain of shin splits can sideline your game.
 OrthoCarolina Physician Assistant and former professional soccer player, Andy Hylton, is seeing an increased number of soccer players diagnosed with Tibial Stress Syndrome, commonly known as shin splints.

 Shin splints are an overuse or repetitive load injury, affecting the front of the tibia.
 Soccer players are at risk for shin splits when training intensity and duration increase or when footwear without appropriate support is used (soccer cleats).
 Individuals with fallen arches or flat feet are also more at risk.
-Each of these factors can results in stress being placed on structures supporting the bone, resulting in pain.
+Each of these factors can result in stress being placed on structures supporting the bone, resulting in pain.

-With any injury you need to treat both the symptoms and cause of the injury to reduce the potential of it returning.
+With any injury, you need to treat both the symptoms and cause of the injury to reduce the potential of it returning.
 Hylton recommends: